CMoisan/ApiPayMyTable/README.md

 ## Technical Choice

+I used Java 18 even if it is not a LTS version because I wanted to test the last release.
+During my apprenticeship I only used Java 7 and in my personal project I used java 11.
+For a more long term project I would have used the last LTS version released so Java 17.

 For MongoDB Atlas I would have prefered to use Redis but in this case it was much more efficient to setup a Mongo Database.
 In the case of Redis I would have setup a Linux server with Redis on.

 For Spring Data, it wasn't my first choice.
 I wanted to use Morphia but due to an issue (https://github.com/MorphiaOrg/morphia/issues/1876 Conveniently opened the day before I started working on this project) I couldn't work with it.
 So after some time troubleshooting I went with Spring Data.